ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - an initial imaging modality for patients presenting with hypoxemia or hemoptysis

-- low sensitivity (70%) makes it not ideal for screening
+- chest X-ray has low sensitivity (70%) and is not ideal for screening

 - non-specific soft tissue mass with uniform density can be detected in larger PAVMs